Bust for 4 National Championship quarterbacks

 National Championship teams require good recruiting, a competent coaching staff, players with faith in the system, trust in and respect for teammates, combined with talent, team chemistry, a strong work ethic, and a little luck.
 Several teams from 1972-1983 had all the ingredients for a National championship except a “little luck.”

-On September the 9th, 2022 many of these athletes shared an evening together celebrating friendships, memories, bonds, and earned respect.
+On September 9th, 2022, many of these athletes who played for Coach Akers spent an evening together celebrating friendships, memories, and bonds and earned respect.

 Mrs. Coach Akers and her Team